gopiashokan/Educational-Management-System/README.md

 **Features**

 **User Management:**
-   - **Add New Users:** Admins can easily add new users to the system, facilitating the onboarding process for teachers, assistants, supersubs, and students.
+   - **Add New Users:** Admins possess the capability to seamlessly onboard teachers, assistants, supersubs, and students into the system by effortlessly adding new users.
-   - **Update User Roles:** Admins have the authority to update user roles, ensuring appropriate access levels and permissions for different stakeholders.
+   - **Update User Roles:** Admins wield authority over user roles, ensuring precise access levels and permissions for diverse stakeholders.
-   - **Password Management:** Admins can reset passwords for users who have forgotten their login credentials, ensuring seamless access to the system.
+   - **Password Management:** Admins facilitate seamless access to the system by offering password resets for users who have forgotten their login credentials.
-   - **User Deletion and Inactivation:** Admins can delete user accounts or temporarily deactivate them for a specified duration, maintaining the integrity and security of the user database.
+   - **User Deletion and Inactivation:** Admins maintain the integrity and security of the user database by adeptly managing user accounts, including deletion and temporary deactivation as necessary.

 **Deep Learning Model Management:**
-   - **Model Training and Retraining:** Teachers can train or retrain CNN deep learning models with student handwriting data and save the models for handwriting verification.
+   - **Model Training and Retraining:** Teachers adeptly train or retrain CNN deep learning models with student handwriting data, enhancing model accuracy for handwriting verification purposes.
-   - **Handwriting Verification:** Teachers can utilize the trained CNN models to verify student handwriting on assessments and exam answer sheets, ensuring authenticity and accuracy.
+   - **Handwriting Verification:** Teachers ensure the authenticity and accuracy of student assessments and exam answer sheets by leveraging trained CNN models for precise handwriting verification for both assessment and exam answer sheets.

 **Test Management:**
-   - **Test Creation and Deployment:** Teachers can upload Test QA (question-answer) sets to conduct tests for students, enabling seamless administration of assessments.
+   - **Test Creation and Deployment:** Teachers seamlessly administer assessments by uploading Test QA (question-answer) sets, facilitating efficient test creation and deployment.
-   - **Supersub Identification:** Teachers can identify supersubs (top-performing students) based on their scores in particular concepts, facilitating recognition and acknowledgment.
+   - **Supersub Identification:** Teachers recognize and acknowledge top-performing students (supersubs) based on their scores in particular concepts, fostering academic excellence.

 **Role and Marks Management:**
-   - **Role Updates:** Teachers can update roles of students to supersubs and assistants as needed, ensuring smooth transitions and role assignments within the system.
+   - **Role Updates:** Teachers ensure smooth transitions and role assignments within the system by promptly updating student roles to supersubs and assistants as needed.
-   - **Viewing Student Marks:** Teachers have access to view student marks in both tests and exams, enabling them to monitor student progress and performance effectively.
+   - **Viewing Student Marks:** Teachers effectively monitor student progress and performance by accessing and reviewing student marks in both tests and exams.
+   - **Mark Display Approval:** Teachers can analyze and approve student exam marks for display in the student portal.
+They select either average or maximum marks calculated from multiple evaluators assessments.
+Teachers also have the option to retract their approval, preventing marks from being shown in the portal.

 **Test and Exam Participation:**
-   - **Test Attendance and Submission:** Students can attend tests in their portal and submit their answers, facilitating remote participation and assessment.
+   - **Test Attendance and Submission:** Students engage in remote assessment seamlessly by attending tests in their portal and submitting their answers with ease.
-   - **Physical Exam Submission:** Students can write assessments and exams on physical paper and submit them for evaluation, providing flexibility in assessment methods.
+   - **Answer Submission Process:** Students submit both assessments and exam answer sheets, who scan and upload them for evaluation by both assistants and supersubs.
-   - **Access to Marks:** Students can view their test and exam marks in their portal, enabling them to track their academic progress and performance over time.
+   - **Access to Marks:** Students track their academic progress and performance over time by conveniently accessing and reviewing their test and exam marks in their portal.

 **Exam Answer Sheet Management and Evaluation Process:**
-   - **Collection and Upload:** Assistants and supersubs can collect student exam answer sheets and scan/upload them to the portal for evaluation and grading.
+   - **Collection and Upload:** Assistants and supersubs efficiently manage exam answer sheets by collecting, scanning, and uploading them to the portal for evaluation.
-   - **Answer Sheet Evaluation:** Assistants and supersubs evaluate exam answer sheets and provide marks, ensuring fair and accurate assessment of student performance.
+   - **Answer Sheet Evaluation:** Assistants and supersubs ensure fair and accurate assessment by evaluating exam answer sheets and providing marks.
-   - **Multiple Evaluator System:** To avoid bias, single exam answer sheets are evaluated by multiple evaluators, enhancing the reliability and validity of assessment outcomes.
+   - **Multiple Evaluator System:** To uphold assessment integrity, single exam answer sheets undergo evaluation by multiple evaluators, enhancing assessment reliability and validity.